Polar Onyx, a subsea vessel of the SX121 design, owned by GC Rieber Shipping, photo: Marius Beck Dahle.

 February 2021:

-Polar Onyx has been working for DeepOcean on deepwater oil and gas projects in west Africa since 2016 and this was recently extended to May 2021.
-End February 2021, GC Rieber Shipping announced another contract for the vessel from a Tier 1 subsea contractor for a firm duration of three months in the North Sea, starting on 1 July 2021.
+Polar Onyx has been working for DeepOcean on deepwater oil and gas projects in West Africa since 2016, and this was recently extended to May 2021.
+In February 2021, GC Rieber Shipping announced another contract for the vessel from a Tier 1 subsea contractor for a firm duration of three months in the North Sea, starting on 1 July 2021.
 The assignment includes options to extend this into Q4 2021.

 December 2021:

 GC Rieber Shipping has sold the Polar Onyx to Taiwan-based offshore wind service player Dong Fang Offshore, a subsidiary of Hung Hua Construction.
 Delivery took place in February 2022.
 The vessel will be working on a 2022 construction campaign in Taiwanese waters.
-New name: Orient Adventurer.
+Her new name is Orient Adventurer.